 - Bright or flickering lights: 59%

 - Smoke: 53%

 - High winds: 18%

-Most of the participants reported that these environmental triggers have kept them from participating in their normal outdoor activities.
-They also said they'd stayed away from places likely to have smoke in the air, such as restaurants or bars.
+Most of the participants said these triggers kept them from doing their normal outdoor activities.
+They also said they'd stayed away from places that could have smoke in the air, like restaurants or bars.

 The survey found that 2 out of 3 people hadn't discussed environmental triggers with their doctors.
 Still, some experts think people link their headaches to weather more than they should.
 That opinion is based on a 2004 study that analyzed patients' perceived headache patterns with actual National Weather Service data.

 Experts believe that people who get frequent headaches are more sensitive to changes in the environment.
 They suspect that people who get migraine headaches have probably inherited this sensitivity.

 How to Figure Out Your Migraine Triggers

 One way to help your doctor find out if you have weather-related triggers is to keep a headache or migraine diary.
 Each day, jot down any changes in the weather, such as storms, high winds, or high humidity.

 This way, you can look back a day or two before a headache starts and check for signs of what might've triggered it.
 Then you could share your notes with your doctor.